Cheddy García: Entertainment career

 Encouraged by her colleagues, García took part in a talent show on the program Punto Final, which she won, impressing producer Freddy Beras-Goico.
 After this, she appeared on several programs on UHF stations.
 She found some success on Caribe Show, hosted by Raymond Pozo and Miguel Céspedes, but this was interrupted when they left the channel for Telemicro.

 After Céspedes recommended her to producers, she began to appear on the program Quédate Ahí, where she made a favorable impression on viewers with characters such as "La Evangélica", "Manolito", and "Alondra".
 On La opción de las 12, she introduced her recurrent character "La Desesperada del Amargue", which became extremely popular.
 Known as "La Mamá del Humor", she performed many shows throughout the country, and was featured in many advertisements.

-She regularly appeared on the Telesistema program Más Roberto hosted by Roberto Salcedo Jr. until 2017.
+She regularly appeared on the Televisión Dominicana program Más Roberto in the United States hosted by Roberto Salcedo Jr. until 2017.
 She co-hosted Bien de Bien with Luis Manuel Aguiló and Liondy Ozoria from 2014 to 2019.